limited-effort/snfoil-context/README.md

 ```

 #### Why before and after?
-Simply to make sure the entity it actually allowed access the primary target and is allowed to make the requested alterations/interactions.
+Simply to make sure the entity is allowed access to the primary target and is allowed to make the requested alterations/interactions.

 ## Development